-If you are seeking a lower maintenance alternative to a traditional lawn, the Field Guide recommends a fescue seed mix.
-If you follow the Party Lot lot design you will need approximately 12 pounds of fescue seed mix for the remaining lot and three 8 by 112.5 foot rolls of single net germination blankets.
+If you are seeking a lower maintenance alternative to traditional lawn, the Field Guide recommends a fescue seed mix.
+If you follow Commercial Curtain lot design you will need approximately 11 to 12 pounds of fescue seed mix for the remaining commercial lot (2,400 square feet) and three 8 by 112.5 foot rolls of single net germination blankets.

-This family of floppy grasses is drought-resistant and requires one cutting (in August or September) per year.
+This family of floppy grasses is very droughtresistant and requires one cutting (in August or September) per year.
 Fescue can be established in full sun to shade and should be seeded in spring (mid-March to mid-May) or fall (August to September).